LeucoByte/mcwfcrk/README.md

 The classic WPA attack.
 When a device connects to an access point, they exchange a four-way handshake that contains the material needed to verify the password offline.

 MCWFCRK captures that handshake by listening on the target channel and sending deauthentication frames to force a connected client to reconnect. **A client must be associated with the AP during the attack** — if nobody is connected, there is no handshake to capture.
+By default 5 deauth packets are sent; increase with `-d` if the handshake is not captured on the first attempt.

 Cracked with `aircrack-ng`.